Clean Water Costs

 - Very high costs of replacing aging pipes and infrastructure.

-Raleigh Public Utilities oversees drinking water and wastewater treatment for the City of Raleigh (due to DOUBLE in population in 20 years) as well as the smaller, but fast-growing Eastern Wake municipalities of Wake Forest, Rolesville, Knightdale, Wendell, Zebulon, and Garner.
-These cities face three serious drinking water and sewer challenges: having enough water supply long-term, cleaning up polluted Falls Lake reservoir, and future very high infrastructure costs.
-American cities nationwide face an enormous crisis underground because water and sewer pipes are simpy aging and must be replaced, to the tune of several billion dollars in Eastern Wake County alone.
-Our water has been very cheap for decades, as we’ve enjoyed paying just pennies per gallon of water.
-But replacing pipes cannot be paid for with our current water and sewer fees.
+Our water has been extremely cheap for decades, and we’ve enjoyed paying just pennies per gallon of water.
+But replacing pipes and cleaning our water cannot be paid for with our current water and sewer fees.
 No one likes their bills going up, but we must come to terms with the high value of having clean drinking water and sanitary wastewater services.